hazardland/db.php/manual.md

 db.php uses PHPDoc comments to fetch additional informations about properties and classes.

 ## What is ORM ?
-What is Object Relational Mapper ?
+What is Object Relational Mapper?
 In previous chapter we described classes in your model.
 Here we will copy only property declaration part of it:

 ```php